 Still, the historic architectural concepts were preserved, and the building is a lovely, yellow colonial construction.

 Anyway, back to food.
-At this market, you can find countless bars and restaurants serving from complete meals to snacks, such as coxinha, and cold beer.
+At this market, you can find countless bars and restaurants serving from complete meals to appetizers, such as coxinha, and cold beer.

 It’s an excellent place to try some Brazilian dishes, so if you want to grab a few bites before going on a self-guided tour of Floripa, the Public Market is the perfect place for that!